A reimagined public space in the heart of the Beltline Humpy Hollow Park Redevelopment

 The contest judged names suggested by local school children and the name was chosen for the geographical humps and hollows of the existing site.

-The 2020 City-led public engagement indicated the public’s preference to keep the name Humpy Hollow Park after the park is redeveloped.
+The 2020 City-led public engagement indicated the public’s preference to keep the name Humpy Hollow Park after it is redeveloped.

 A bit of history…